Joint Inference of Diffusion and Structure in Partially Observed Social Networks Using Coupled Matrix Factorization: Numerical and Simulation Results

-\\(3) How is the performance of DiffStru even if there is no activity observation for a subset of users (e.g., users with private accounts)?
-In the LFR50 dataset, we used the same removal setting as the previous analysis mentioned in question (2), and increased the amount of data deletion by removing the whole information of five rows of diffusion matrix to simulate the private user profiles.
-In addition to accessing half of the users activities, we did not have any data about the activities of five nodes of network.
+\\(3) How is the performance of DiffStru even if there is no activity observation for a subset of users (e.g., users with private accounts)?\\ In the LFR50 dataset, we used the same removal setting as the previous analysis mentioned in question (2).
+We increased the amount of data deletion by removing the complete information of five rows of diffusion matrix to simulate the private user profiles.
+In addition to accessing half of the user's activities, we did not have any data about the activities of five network nodes.
 Then, two settings of the proposed method (correlated and independent priors) were tested.
-Figure \eqref{fig:privateuser} demonstrates the result of DiffStru when the hyper-parameter covariance matrix of prior distribution is initialized with correlated side information, and when the priors are independent by utilizing an identity matrix.
+Fig. \eqref{fig:privateuser} demonstrates the result of DiffStru when the hyper-parameter covariance matrix of the prior distribution is initialized with correlated side information and when the priors are independent by utilizing an identity matrix.
 We found that the dependent prior can increase the performance of DiffStru for both structure and diffusion information, especially when there are empty rows in the cascade matrix.

 \\(4) Can the learned latent factors be used for classification problems?\\ Each node and cascade can be represented with an embedded $D \times 1$ vector.
 LFR100 and LFR400 datasets have four and six ground-truth embedded community structures, respectively.
 We visualized the network nodes from the learned matrix $\mathbf{X}$ and $\mathbf{U}$ with the color of their communities as shown in Fig. \eqref{fig:LFR100-X}, \eqref{fig:LFR100-U}, \eqref{fig:LFR400-X}, and \eqref{fig:LFR400-U}, by using the PCA and t-SNE methods \cite{tsne2008visualizing}.
 The figure illustrates that nodes' embedded learned features are separated in space according to their community labels.
 At the same time, we did not consider any assumptions about the community structure in DiffStru.
 Despite node classification, we do not have any ground truth for comparing the cascade classifications.
 Still, their embedded vectors based on the learned matrix $\mathbf{Y}$ are shown in Fig. \eqref{fig:LFR100-Y} and \eqref{fig:LFR400-Y}.